hpsaturn/hpsaturn.github.io/_posts/2022-10-08-virtual-serial-port.md

 netcat -u -l -p 9000 > /dev/pts/15
 ```

-And that it is.
+And that it's!
 You can test the serial port using `tail`:

 ```bash
 tail -f /dev/pts/14